diogo-webber/API-inventory-images/README.md

 - Ideally, all your images should be in a single or few atlas, otherwise there may be a delay in loading the mod.<br>
 Use some tool like **[Ztools][ztools_repo]** to do this.

+- In order for icons to appear on mini signs and shelves, the dimension of textures (the images) must be a power of 2 (usually 64x64).

 <br><hr>

 <details><summary align="center"><h3>In Game Picture:</h3></summary>